solettaproject/soletta/doc/tutorials/ostro-oic-tutorial/step4/tutorial.md

 ### Showing a nice error message to user

-If we run our `controller-oic.fbp` as is, it will end up showing an error message like:
+If we run our `oic-controller.fbp` as is, it will end up showing an error message like:

 ```
-$ sol-fbp-runner controller-oic.fbp
+$ sol-fbp-runner oic-controller.fbp

-WRN:sol-flow ./src/lib/flow/sol-flow-static.c:341 flow_send_do() Error packet '22 (Argument position (1) is greater than arguments length (1))' sent from 'controller-oic.fbp (0x560d1c548e90)' was not handled
+WRN:sol-flow ./src/lib/flow/sol-flow-static.c:341 flow_send_do() Error packet '22 (Argument position (1) is greater than arguments length (1))' sent from 'oic-controller.fbp (0x560d1c548e90)' was not handled
 ```

 This is so because we didn't pass the device id as argument.
 But how a